General

 Range and Habitat

-Gambel's Quail: Resident in the Sonoran desert of Arizona and Mexico, extending into southern New Mexico, up and down the Rio Grande, up the Colorado River drainage into Utah’s canyon country, and west to California and southern Nevada.
+Gambel's Quail: Resident in the Sonoran Desert of Arizona and Mexico, extending into southern New Mexico, up and down the Rio Grande, up the Colorado River drainage into Utah’s canyon country, and west to California and southern Nevada.
 Preferred habitats include brushy and thorny vegetation of southwestern deserts.

 Breeding and Nesting